tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 13/week 13.md

 y = e^x^

 1. The exponential function is never negative
+2. When x = 0, the function value is 1